cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - Configurable input trigger modes for each timer
 - Configurable prescaler for each timer
 - Configurable counting mode for each timer
-- Configurable channel comapartor threshold and comapartor operyion for each timer
+- Configurable channel comapartor threshold and comapartor operation for each timer
 - Four configurable output events
 - Configurable clock gating of each timer